dvolgyes/dcm2hdr/README.md

 dcm2hdr.py -h
 ```

-but if you need more, open a github ticket and explain what is missing
+but if you need more, open a github ticket and explain what is missing.